ayrna/orca/doc/orca-tutorial.md

 Utilities.runExperiments('../doc/tutorial/config-files/pom.ini')
 ```

-The syntaxis of these files will be explained in the [next subsection](orca-tutorial.md#ini-files-sintaxis).
+The syntax of these files will be explained in the [next subsection](orca-tutorial.md#ini-files-syntax).
 This should produce an output like this:
 ```MATLAB
 >> Utilities.runExperiments('../doc/tutorial/config-files/pom.ini')
 Setting up experiments...